laminlabs/lamindb/docs/organize.md

 ### Annotating with other label types

-Often, you also want to annotate with other entities, not just projects.
+You can also annotate with other entities, not just projects.
 LaminDB offers two main classes for this: {class}`~lamindb.Record` for metadata records and {class}`~lamindb.ULabel` for simple labels.

 <img width="400" alt="image" src="https://github.com/user-attachments/assets/0b0aa905-eb3a-418f-80a6-8d24879a3036" />